Recipe for traditional Austrian Baked Semolina Porridge (Grieß-Schmarrn) with pear compote.

 First a semolina porridge is made: milk and semolina are cooked in a pot on the stove top.

-Then the porridge comes in a buttered pan and is baked in the preheated oven until it is brown and a bit crunchy.
+Then the porridge in poured in a buttered pan and is baked in the preheated oven until it is brown and a bit crunchy.
 When it comes out of the oven, the Baked Semolina is "pulled apart" with a fork (as with Kaiserschmarrn).
 Then it is baked again for a shorter time.

 For the compote, the pears are quartered and cooked with spices until they are soft.
+I did not add sugar to the compote, as the pears and the Grießschmarrn are already very sweet in my opinion.

 - Raisins